 Look at each and every single factor that you possibly can, once you've decided to wade into the penny stock waters.
-If you are considering trading in a low-priced investment, your results will be directly proportional to the amount of work you commit towards your analysis.
+If you are considering trading in a low-priced investment, your results will be directly proportional to the amount of work you commit to your analysis.

 Technical Trading Imbalance